What To Do With Chicken Coop Waste

 unfinished chicken coop

-Use Coop Litter Straight in the Garden
+Can You Use It in the Garden Right Away?

 Get you FREE Chicken Journal now!